-Prior to the termination of development of our main product candidate in February 2023 and the Lung Acquisition (as described below), our focus was the development of our main product candidate, ALRN-6924, a MDM2/MDMX dual inhibitor that leveraged our proprietary peptide drug technology.
-Since our inception, we have devoted a substantial portion of our resources to developing our product candidates, including ALRN-6924, developing our proprietary stabilized cell-permeating peptide platform, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
+Prior to the termination of development of ALRN-6924 in February 2023 and the Lung Acquisition (as described below), our focus was the development of ALRN-6924, a MDM2/MDMX dual inhibitor that leveraged our proprietary peptide drug technology.
+Since our inception, we have devoted a substantial portion of our resources to developing our product candidates, including ALRN-6924 and since the Lung Acquisition, LTI-03, developing our technology platform, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.

-Data from Cohort 1 of Phase 1b Clinical Trial of LTI-03
+Data from Cohort 1 and Cohort 2 of Phase 1b Clinical Trial of LTI-03